— The Atlanta Music Project —

 To Apply

-Email cover letter and resume to jobs@atlantamusicproject.org with subject “Site Assistant” no later than August 18, 2023.
+Email cover letter and resume to jobs@atlantamusicproject.org with subject “Site Assistant."
 Interviews will be held on rolling basis.
 This position may be filled prior to the application deadline.
 It is the policy of the Atlanta Music Project not to discriminate against any applicant for employment, or any employee because of age, color, sex, disability, national origin, race, religion, or veteran status.Job Features

 Job Category